-SGHL, CHL, and rotator interval capsule structures have intermediate signal filling the rotator interval and surrounding the biceps tendon.
+SGHL, CHL and rotator interval capsule structures have intermediate signal filling the rotator interval and surrounding the biceps tendon.
 These structures may appear thickened when the shoulder is internally rotated as the rotator interval structures will not be taut in this position.
-Intra-articular fluid (effusion or contrast arthrogaphy) allows better visualisation.
+Intra-articular fluid (effusion or contrast arthrography) allows better visualization.

 - identifying the abnormality is not always possible by MRI, however, if there is biceps tendon subluxation or dislocation injury to biceps pulley may be suspected

-- injury to superior border of subscapularis tendon has is suspicious for a reflection pulley
+- injury to the superior border of subscapularis tendon has is suspicious for a reflection pulley

 - type 3: the biceps tendon can dislocate into the joint